-PE out of a non-subject DP and the pied-piping it requires is also incompatible with an overt C. If the possessum DP is stranded in spec-CP, we don't expect a C to be able to precede it in any case.
+PE out of (obligatorily) pied-piped non-subject DPs is also incompatible with an overt C. If the possessum DP is stranded in spec-CP, we don't expect a C to be able to precede it in any case.
 An overt C to the right of the stranded DP is also not possible, which I attribute to whatever causes the Doubly-Filled Comp Filter (Chomsky & Lasnik 1977), triggered due to the stranded possessum in spec-CP.